 - The market has been categorized based on the distribution channel into supermarkets and hypermarkets, speciality, departmental, convenience and other stores.

 - On the basis of the end-use, the market has been segregated into households, restaurants and hotels, flour industry, and others.

-- Region-wise, the market has been divided into North America (the United States and Canada), Asia Pacific (China, Japan, India, South Korea, Australia, Indonesia, and others), Europe (Germany, France, the United Kingdom, Italy, Spain, Russia, and others), Latin America (Brazil, Mexico, and others), and Middle East and Africa (Turkey, Saudi Arabia, the United Arab Emirates, Israel, and others).
+- Region-wise, the market has been divided into North America (the United States and Canada), Asia Pacific (China, Japan, India, South Korea, Australia, and others), Europe (Germany, France, the United Kingdom, Italy, Spain, Poland, and others), Latin America (Brazil, Mexico, and others), and Middle East and Africa (Turkey, Saudi Arabia, the United Arab Emirates, Israel, and others).